GreyEntityl/Dictionnary-based-word-generator/README.md

 python3 word.generator.py
 ```
 ----------
-This dictionnary is based on the probability of a key to comes after key.
+This dictionnary is based on the probability of a key to comes after a key.

 ----------